danielzgsilva/HotelReservationSystem/README.md

 Start off by cloning the repo:
 `git clone https://github.com/danielzgsilva/HotelReservationSystem`

-Navigate to the project root...
+Navigate to the project root

 If you use anaconda, you should install dependencies to a conda environment like so:
 `conda env create -f environment.yml`